rockdaboot/wget2/docs/wget2.md

   don't use proxies, even if the appropriate *_proxy environment variable is defined.

-  If a comma-separated list of exceptions (domains/IPs) is given, these exceptions are accessed without usign a proxy.
+  If a comma-separated list of exceptions (domains/IPs) is given, these exceptions are accessed without using a proxy.
 It overrides the 'no_proxy' environment variable.

 ### `-Q quota`, `--quota=quota`